 Stat Arb V4.0 Opulen has been specifically architected to run on MetaTrader MT4 with fully automated order entry and exit based on a traders user defined statistical arbitrage strategies.

 FXA Stat Arb V4 JFX (An Expert Advisor)

 Integration into the FX AlgoTrader Real Time Correlation Indicator†

 Optimized Trend Detection

 Accross the board code optimization for the EA and indicator

-V4.0 'Opulen' opens up a new range of opportunities for arbitrage traders as the system can be run in either a traditional Statistical Arbitrage/Pairs trading mode or in a hybrid trend following market adaptive automated trading mode.
+V4.0 'Opulen' opens up a new range of statistical arbitrage trading strategies for financial market traders.
+V4.0 can be run in either a traditional Statistical Arbitrage/Pairs trading strategy or in a hybrid trend following market adaptive automated trading mode.

 For an understand of the basic concepts involved in Statistical Arbitrage we would suggest you read the V3.0 Overview

 Correlation analysis is the initial step in selecting optimium candidates for arbitrage trading.
 Ideally, suitable Instruments to trade should be highly positively correlated on higher timeframes.
 This means they should both be moving in step - so if one increases in value the other follows suit and vice versa.

 Historically the trader would have to monitor the correlation of the selected pairs to ensure they contnued to be highly correlated on the higher timeframes.